sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=4iAHRyUuW5g&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

+### Main Points Organization:

+#### 1. **Introduction to the Strategy:**
+   - The video presents a trading strategy that invests only during specific trading days of the month.
+   - This strategy has outperformed "buy and hold" over the last 60 years.

+#### 2. **Seasonal Pattern Overview:**
-The trading strategy presented in the video is based on a seasonal pattern where stocks tend to rally towards the end of a month and in the first few days of a new month.
-Here's a summary of the strategy:
+   - Based on a decades-old seasonal pattern.
+   - Stocks tend to rally in the last days of the month and the first three days of a new month.

-1. **Entry Point**:
+#### 3. **Trading Rules:**
-   - Buy the S&P 500 on the fifth last trading day of the current month.
+   - Buy SP 500 on the fifth last trading day of the month.

-2. **Exit Point**:
    - Sell on the third trading day of the new month.

-3. **Investment Period**:
-   - The strategy involves being invested for only seven trading days per month (approximately 33% of the time).

-4. **Performance**:
-   - The annual return is approximately 7%, which is slightly higher than a buy-and-hold strategy that yields about 6.9%.
+   - Visual aids (Green Arrow, Blue Line, Red Arrow) are used to illustrate entry and exit points.

+#### 4. **Equity Curve and Performance:**
+   - The strategy results in a linear growth of equity.
+   - Annual return: 7% compared to "buy and hold" at 6.9%.
+   - Time invested: Only 33% of the time (seven trading days per month).
-   - Drawdowns are significantly smaller, at 27% compared to 56% for a buy-and-hold approach.
+   - Drawdowns are smaller: 27% vs. 56% for buy and hold.

-5. **Equity Curve**:
-   - The equity grows linearly over time with fewer market fluctuations compared to being invested all the time.
+#### 5. **Comparison Chart:**
+   - A chart compares the strategy's equity curve to a "buy and hold" approach.
+   - The strategy shows smoother growth with fewer bumps.

-6. **Improvements**:
+#### 6. **Strategy Improvement:**
-   - The strategy has been optimized by reducing the investment period from 33% to 23% of trading days while still achieving an annual return of approximately 6.7%.
-These improved trading rules are available for subscribing members who pay a small fee.
+   - Modified trading rules reduced time invested from 33% to 23% while maintaining annual returns of 6.7%.

-7. **Additional Information**:
-   - The video mentions that more strategies, including swing strategies, will be provided in future videos.
-   - Subscribers can access these strategies monthly for a fee, while non-subscribers are encouraged to wait for free content in upcoming videos.

-Overall, the strategy aims to capitalize on market trends during specific parts of the month while minimizing time invested and drawdowns.
+#### 7. **Membership Offer:**
+   - Improved strategies are available for subscribing members (small fee).
+   - Free access to five swing strategies with trading rules in the next video.

+#### 8. **Conclusion and Call to Action:**
+   - Encourages viewers to like, subscribe, and grow the channel.
+   - Wishes traders good luck.

+### Summary:
+The article outlines a monthly trading strategy leveraging a seasonal pattern where stocks rally at month-end and the start of a new month.
+The strategy involves investing for only seven days a month, resulting in higher returns (7%) with lower drawdowns compared to "buy and hold."
+An improved version is available for members, while free strategies are promised in future videos.
+The content emphasizes the strategy's performance and concludes with a call to action for engagement.
 </details>

 <details>